Composites Explained: The four reinforcement fibers

 Cons: The high cost is its biggest hindrance.

 Used for: Aircraft components, racing car components, tennis racquets, and bicycle frames.
 All benefit from its lightweight, strength, and high performance.

 Cost: Higher overall cost.

 Uses basalt rock, which is processed much like fiberglass.

 Cons: There is an increased carbon footprint because it needs high processing temperatures.

 Cost: More costly than glass.

-As we look further to developing new technologies and improving on existing ones, composites continue to play an ever-increasing role in delivering better performance solutions and increasing durability for longer life-cycles.
+As we look further at developing new technologies and improving existing ones, composites continue to play an ever-increasing role in delivering better performance solutions and increasing durability for longer life-cycles.